 Sample Interview Questions

-- What knowledge do you have about this company?
+- What knowledge of the legal industry do you have?

-- How do you ensure the confidentiality of office information?
+- What steps do you take to ensure the privacy and security of confidential or sensitive information?

 - Can you give an example of how you handled a challenging client or coworker?